 Not everyone has the luxury of access to a full gym, but that shouldn’t stop you from working out!
 There are plenty of everyday household items you can use as an alternative for traditional gym props, equipment, and weights.
 With a little creativity and ingenuity, you can get the full benefits of working out with gym equipment, without the added cost!

-Our top picks for gym equipment substitutes:
+Our top picks for homemade exercise equipment:

 - Weights: A lot of online fitness classes call for weights, but don’t let that scare you off if you don’t have any lying around.
 Grab some canned goods out of the pantry as a substitute for smaller hand weights.
 (We use them all the time while doing Nikki Fitness’ Walking Workout with Weights, Monte Sanders’ Tone Zone Arm Workout, and Kristin McGee’s Pilates Abs and Arms Workout!)
-And paint cans and bags filled with heavy items are perfect substitutes for heavier weights.
+And paint cans and bags filled with heavy items are perfect substitutes for heavier weights at home.
 Children and pets work too, just be careful!

 - Kettlebells: Kettlebell workouts are becoming more and more popular.
 If you’re dying to try one but don’t have the proper equipment you can always use a gallon of water or a gallon of milk.
 Just be careful with the milk… it could get messy!
 Why not give it a go during Chad Austin’s Warrior 2 class or FX Fitness’ Lower Body and Upper Body Kettlebell

 - Strap: Straps make yoga postures and stretches more accessible and are great for people with tight hips, hammies, and shoulders.
 If your class calls for a strap you can use a belt, rope, towel, just about anything over 4 feet long works as a replacement for a strap.
 Get creative!